autowarefoundation/autoware-github-actions/clang-tidy/README.md

 # clang-tidy

 This action analyzes code using Clang-Tidy.
-This workflow depends on `colcon-build-and-test` action.
+This workflow depends on `colcon-build` action.

 ## Usage